WonderTix/WonderTix/server/README.md

 3. Press enter for all the default hosts and ports and enter in your password.

-4. Follow the linux quickstart starting with “Copy the database repo into a folder”.
+4. Create a new database called wondertix:
+> CREATE DATABASE wondertix;

+5. Continue from the "**Initializaing the Database**" section.

 ## Linux Quickstart: